beauwilliams/nx-monorepo-full-stack-app/README.md

 You can run this command directly on your CLI or add it to `justfile` and run it with `just benchmark-backend`

+NOTE: Ensure the backend is running before benchmarking it

 ```
 benchmark-backend:
     npx autocannon local -c 100 -d 5 -p 10 http://localhost:3333/graphql